Skylynx-Master/skylynx/ReadmeDB.md

 addresses | Entity that links the places where the properties are Offers | Entity that manages the offers made by bidders and real estate Publications | Entity that keeps applications such as property offers.
-Tracings | Entity that is responsible for storing the visits do interested in your property Favorites | Entity that stores mark as favorites Property that can be accessed later Images|Entity to manage visual content such as photos and / or videos of real estate, users or entities related objects or photographic media.
+Trackings | Entity that is responsible for storing the visits do interested in your property Favorites | Entity that stores mark as favorites Property that can be accessed later Images|Entity to manage visual content such as photos and / or videos of real estate, users or entities related objects or photographic media.